 Or, for aspiring photographers, consider upgrading to the kit with the 55 to 210 mm lens.
 You can check out the Sony a6000 camera here on Amazon.

 This portable phone charger was a serious game-changer in my travels!
+It’s a very cool travel gift.
 In fact, I’ve actually been keeping it in my purse when I’m out and about all day later…even when I’m home.